 AJAX Tutorial Update

-image for 'AJAX Tutorial Update' post
+image for the 'AJAX Tutorial Update' post

 Happy 10th Birthday AJAX!!!!